 You may think that the best time to pick a paint color is at the beginning, but we prefer choosing it at the end.
-Why?
 It's easier to pick a tone to complement your entire furniture collection than the other way around.
 Pick paint samples and look at them against the furniture you've chosen until you find the perfect match.
 Examine them against fabric or material samples to make sure that everything works together.
 If you can, get sample pots and paint one-foot squares on your wall to look at under different lights throughout the day.
-Each paint will look radically different under natural light than it does on a paint chip.
+Each paint color will look different under natural and LED light than it does on a paint chip.

-Your deliverable: A painting plan complete with colors and paint finishes.
+Your deliverable: A painting plan complete with colors and paint finishes